xavierandueza/evals/README.md

 A **metric** on the other hand is the result of what you've done - for example accuracy, cost per call...

-Run the `mlflow/understanding_experiments.py` file for a very simple demonstration of this.
+kRun the `mlflow/understanding_experiments.py` file for a very simple demonstration of this.

 ```sh
 uv run mlflow/understanding_experiments.py
 ```

-## Traces and Spans
+### Traces and Spans

 Traces can be best considered _the entirety of the AI call that is attempting to solve the problem._